It’s day five here for us as we continue with STEM Moon Shot at the Museum of Flight in Seattle.

-This event in conjunction with The Museum of Flight, is part of the museums celebration of the 50th Anniversary of the Apollo 11 moon landing.
-The build of the Saturn V commences on Friday morning with the aim to finish on Sunday afternoon and young people from the age of 7 – 17 are invited to register with the museum to participate in the build of the rocket.
-You can sign up by heading over to the museums website or clicking here.
+This event in conjunction with The Museum of Flight is part of the museum’s celebration of the 50th Anniversary of the Apollo 11 moon landing.
+The build of the Saturn V commences on Friday morning intending to finish on Sunday afternoon and young people from the age of 7 – 17 are invited to register with the museum to participate in the build of the rocket.
+You can sign up by heading over to the museum’s website or clicking here.

-The 11.5ft rocket has been redesigned since it’s initial outing where a few subtle changes have been made to bring it closer to the original Saturn V rocket.
+The 11.5ft rocket has been redesigned since the initial outing in 2018 where a few subtle changes have been made to bring it closer to the original Saturn V rocket.

 This fun article came out of a long conversation with Joe Meno as I was unloading and assembling the Saturn V rocket at Brickslopes last summer.

 Joe is the creator and editor of BrickJournal, one of the most respected publications dedicated to the LEGO building community, and I have the privilege to call him a good friend.
 Thank you, Joe, for allowing me to post this PDF of the article.